Ames room: Honi phenomenon

 A type of selective perceptual distortion known as the Honi phenomenon causes some married persons to perceive less size distortion of the spouse than a stranger in an Ames room.

 The effect was related to the strength of love, liking, and trust of the spouse being viewed.
 Women who were high positive in this area perceived strangers as being more distorted than their partners.
 Size judgments by men did not seem to be influenced by the strength of their feeling toward their spouse.

-Further study has concluded that the Honi phenomenon does not reliably exist as first thought, but may be explained as sex difference influencing perception, with women interpreting a larger reading as a more meaningful or valuable perception of things than men's.
+Further study has concluded that the Honi phenomenon does not exist as reliably as first thought, and can be explained as a sex difference influencing perception: women interpreting a larger image as a more meaningful or valuable perception of things than a man's interpretation.

 In media

-The Ames room principle has been used widely in television and movie productions for special effects when it was necessary to show actors in giant size next to actors in small size.
-For example, production of The Lord of the Rings film trilogy used several Ames room sets in Shire sequences to make the heights of the diminutively-sized hobbits correct when standing next to the taller Gandalf.
+The Ames room principle has been used widely in television and movie productions for special effects to show characters in giant size next to characters in small size.
+The Lord of the Rings film trilogy uses Ames room sets in Shire sequences to make the hobbits correctly diminutive when standing next to the taller Gandalf.

-When used for special effects, the viewers will not see that an Ames room is being used.
-However, a few times an Ames room has also been shown explicitly.